 ^{} The Loan is repayable by 31 March 2020 as per the Loan agreement.
-The interest is chargeable at an Annual Mid-term Applicable Federal Rate as published monthly by Internal Revenue Service of United States, to be compounded annually.
+The interest is chargeable at an Annual Short-term Applicable Federal Rate as published monthly by Internal Revenue Service of United States, to be compounded annually.
+During the year the company has made an impairment of Euro 977.164.